 Reducing Hospital Readmissions: How Home Care Can Help Improve Outcomes

-According to the Center for Healthcare Quality and Payment Reform, people with chronic conditions (e.g., heart disease, COPD, diabetes) are most likely to be readmitted – and not because of something that is or isn’t done in the hospital but because of a lack of community support post-discharge.
-People, especially older adults, often are unable to:
+According to the Center for Healthcare Quality and Payment Reform, people with chronic conditions (like heart disease, chronic obstructive pulmonary disease, and diabetes) are most likely to be readmitted.
+However, this isn't because of something that is or isn’t done in the hospital.
+Instead, it is because of a lack of community support and post-discharge health literacy.

 - Understand and follow post-discharge instructions